Ferry to Goto Islands with Kids: A Family Guide to the Crossing from Nagasaki (2026)

 a large boat traveling across a large body of water (Photo by Nichika Sakurai on Unsplash)

-Amakusa is reachable two ways: drive the famous Five Bridges connecting it to the Shimabara peninsula via Mitsumi (90 min from Kumamoto city), or skip the long bridge drive by ferry.
-With kids, the ferry option is often faster and more interesting — they get to ride a boat, you skip 60 minutes of driving. … Read more
+Amakusa is reachable two ways.
+You can drive the famous Five Bridges from Kumamoto city (about 90 minutes), or skip the long bridge slog and take a ferry instead.
+With kids, the ferry is often faster and far more fun.
+They get to ride a real boat, and you cut out roughly 60 minutes of … Read more

 Ferry to Yakushima with Kids: A Family Guide to Crossing from Kagoshima (2026)